karmab/performance-operators-lab/docs/index.md

 - SriovNetwork
 - SriovNetworkNodePolicy

-SriovNetworkNodeState CRS are readonly and provide information about SRIOV capable devices in the cluster.
+SriovNetworkNodeState CRS are readonly and provide information about SR-IOV capable devices in the cluster.
 We can list them with `oc get sriovnetworknodestates.sriovnetwork.openshift.io -n openshift-sriov-network-operator  -o yaml`

 Expected Output